 • Yes, these can be transferred from other colleges/universities, if the schools are accredited and the courses are equivalent.
-Course transfers will be addressed during the application process.
+Course transfers, and a preliminary transfer review, will be addressed during the application process.

 2. Major courses (radiation therapy specific classes that can only be taken once formally accepted into the program)